Rick-Shiffman/Rick-Shiffman/README.md

 Python is my latest programming environment I have learn and use.
 My cellphone even has a native Python programming environment.
-Also, I have done a lot of work in Perl.
+Also, I have done a lot of code
+in Perl.
+Note: my cellphone has a dual core
+ARM-8 CPU and an 6 core GPU.
+It is also
+About 1000 times faster than a PDP-10 mainframe.
 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...rrs0.EarthLink.net